psychedelphia/Android-APP/README.md

-APK file is not generated :(
+buildozer.spec and APK file are not generated :(